 Through the One-Click Transportation Resource Center, veterans and their families– as well as senior citizens, persons with disabilities and all Illinois residents – can quickly find up-to-date travel information for public and specialized transportation, commercial transportation like intercity bus and rail service, and ride share and car share options.

 The website — http://tranpro.utc.uic.edu/ILGoVets/ — also links to the Google Trip Planner Transit page and contains a scalable Illinois map with locations of veteran service centers.
 It was constructed upon the TRANPRO Information Management System, a digital source that maintains Illinois Public and Specialized Transportation Provider Inventory data.
+Read a news story on this project.
 UTC Senior Associate Lise Dirks was principal investigator.
 On November 3, Next City writer Jen Kenny published this article on the One-Click resource.

 Benefiting From an Off-Peak Delivery Program in Chicago.
 Reduced traffic congestion, better air quality, more efficient distribution of goods to businesses and stores, and an improved environment for pedestrians would be key benefits from implementing an off-peak delivery (OPD) program in congested parts of Chicago.

 To make such a program happen, business and civic leaders will need to encourage it and the City would need to make it a priority.
 A formal pilot program could be a useful step to test the idea, measure the public and private benefits, and address possible concerns of supply chain carriers, businesses and residents.